-You will now need to slot the frame together, this will take some force.
+You will now need to complete frame connection.
+This will take some force.
 The easiest method is if the two people face each other.

-Hold the top tubes either side of the T-connectors and push towards each other until the loose end of the frame can be inserted into the T-connector.
+Hold the top tubes on either side of the T-Connectors and push towards each other until the loose end of the frame can be inserted into the T-Connector.

-Important: Ensure all of the top tubes, leg extensions and centre legs are fully inserted.
+IMPORTANT: Ensure all of the top tubes, leg extensions, and center legs are fully inserted.

-The frame is now fully assembled and you have now completed step 2.
+The frame is now fully assembled.